Wavelength (album): Aftermath

 Morrison denied that the songs were anything but about personal experience, and were not about the United States.
-It quickly became the fastest-selling album that Morrison had recorded at that time, and went gold within three months.
+It quickly became the fastest-selling album that Morrison had recorded up to that time, and went gold within three months.
 He relocated to Europe within a few years; his work during the 1980s would not be so "radio friendly" and easily accessible to the casual listener.
 With the success of Wavelength, Morrison assembled a band to promote it, similar in many ways to the abandoned Caledonia Soul Orchestra of It's Too Late to Stop Now fame.
 During the Wavelength tour, Morrison performed in his native Belfast for the first time since leaving for the US to record "Brown Eyed Girl" for Bang Records.
 Morrison's first video, Van Morrison in Ireland, released in 1981, resulted from these performances, and featured two songs from the album: "Wavelength" and "Checkin' It Out".